Last Updated on July 7, 2022

-How to enter and exit positions are important in trading – perhaps one of the most important aspects of trading is the buy and exit prices.
+How to enter and exit positions are important in trading – perhaps one of the most important aspects of trading.
 How do you enter and exit a trade?
-We all know commissions can eat into the profits, but the slippage is normally a much bigger cost.
+We all know commissions can eat into the profits, but slippage might be a much bigger cost.
 If you’re a long-term investor, slippage is a negligible problem but not for short-term traders.

 How do you most efficiently enter and exit positions?
-Should you buy at the close?
-Or is it better to buy on tomorrow’s open?
+Should you buy at the close (MOC)?
+Or is it better to buy on tomorrow’s open (OPG)?
 Or even put in a limit order?
 In this article, we briefly look at some aspects of these “problems”.
 We think the most rational approach (most of the time) is to enter at the close.

 To buy/enter at the close (by not using an on-the-close order)

 Most readers are probably aware that we usually enter a position at the close.
 This is, of course, kind of impossible because we don’t know the closing price before it has actually happened.
 If you want to use an at-the-close order you need to send it before the market closes, obviously.